PFGE: Parsimonious Fast Geometric Ensembling of DNNs: Experiments

-In \cite{yang2021taxonomizing}, the authors demonstrate that, when ensembles of trained models converge to locally smooth regions of the loss landscape, the best test accuracy is obtained.
-That means, the mode connectivity of its model components closely relates to the ensemble's generalization performance.
-We conduct an experiment to test the mode connectivity of PFGE's model components against that of FGE's.
+In a related study \cite{yang2021taxonomizing}, researchers illustrate that ensembles of trained models tend to converge to locally smooth regions of the loss landscape, resulting in the highest test accuracy.
+This indi-cates that the mode connectivity of model components closely influences the en-semble's generalization performance.
+To determine the mode connectivity of PFGE and FGE model components, we conducted an experiment and discovered that the mode connectivity of PFGE's model components is superior to that of FGE.